 “I need more traps.
 I could have brought you a whole bunch of bugs, but I didn’t want to put them all together in there.”

 “I can help.
 I want to be your assistant.”

 I was about to explain why this was impossible, then reconsidered.
 She probably knew more about the wildlife in this area than I ever would.
 Nothing prevented me from hiring more staff except lack of funds and I didn’t think there was anything in the regulations about age as a requirement for employment.

 “Let me think about it.
 I’m not sure it’s allowed, but I’ll check and let you know tonight back at the apartment, okay?”

 “Okay!”
 She tapped the trap and the black tail swung around to strike the thin barrier again.
 “He hates the light.
 Bye Derek!”

 She ran out the door, the gravity no burden at all to her young bones.

 Coming Soon!
 Six, Book 1

 No crime, no pollution, no poverty–no privacy.
-Life is good on newly-colonized planet Victoria–if you don’t mind the intrusive surveillance.
+Life is good on newly-colonized planet Victoria–if you don’t mind 27/7 surveillance.
 Mia claims she doesn’t, but a lifetime of hiding a valuable talent from the cameras has condemned her to shallow relationships and dependence on recreational drugs.
 When she loses her high-paying job and takes a temporary position at a small security firm, evidence quickly mounts that Victoria isn’t as perfect it claims to be.
 And neither is she.